ubicucsd/bootcamp_18_19/0_Hello.md

 You will need java to proceed.
 If you do not have, go [here](java.com) and install it.

 Aliview is a sequence viewer with a bunch of builtin tools, including alignment tools.
 We will use Aliview to see what a typical dataset looks like coming out of the illumina sequencing machine and what it means, visually, to align the sequences.
 Click [here](http://www.ormbunkar.se/aliview/) and go to download the stable version for your OS.
-Next, download
+Next, download a neat dataset I have for you from [here](https://drive.google.com/open?id=1iIzDwKm2k_VOnen0BRwtZ9Jlf81h3t5g).
+Launch aliview, click file->open file->PC64_V48_small_reconstructed_seqs.fasta.
+Scroll to the right and notice the mess that begins to form as you scroll.
+These sequences are sourced from the same gene and have gone through many steps, so the differences between them are quite likely to be real.
+Click align in the upper left corner and click realign everything.
+Now scroll forward and observe the gaps that have been inserted by the aligner.
+Now that the sequences have been aligned, you can start asking questions like what differences between

 ## Task 4: Explore your EC2